RedCarpetUp/ThisIsTheWay/code/wsl.md

 - https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab
 - The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for a minute or two for files to de-compress and be stored on your PC.
 All future launches should take less than a second.
 You will then need to create a user account and password for your new Linux distribution.
 - CONGRATULATIONS!
 You've successfully installed and set up a Linux distribution that is completely integrated with your Windows operating system!
+- close Windows Terminal and reopen.
+You will see a new tab in Windows Terminal that says "Ubuntu".
+From now on, everything else will be done in this terminal.

 **Set up VSCode**